FEMA Delivers Generator to Gravestown Volunteer Fire Department

-FEMA delivers generator to Gravestown Volunteer Fire Department assisted by the U.S. Army Corps of Engineers.
+Gravestown, Miss.
+(Jan.
+29, 2026) - FEMA delivers a generator to the Gravestown Volunteer Fire Department to help restore power to ensure emergency services after the January ice storm.

 |Date Taken: